 - Large Ensembles (Orchestra, Wind Ensemble, Bands)

-There will be no large ensemble rehearsals in Autumn 2020 for Orchestra, Wind Ensemble, and other band ensembles.
+There will be no large ensemble rehearsals in Spring 2021 for Orchestra, Wind Ensemble, and other band ensembles.
 Ensembles will be divided into smaller groups with rehearsals and performances held in large spaces, or virtually.
-Information on this page will be updated as details about distancing in rehearsals are finalized.
 Please contact the ensemble directors for more detailed information.
 Choral ensembles are described elsewhere.

 - Modern Music Ensemble

 Modern Music Ensemble will be divided into smaller groups with rehearsals and performances held in large spaces, or virtually.
-Information on this page will be updated as details about distancing in rehearsals are finalized.
 Please contact the ensemble director for more detailed information.

 - Chamber Music